Dylan-B-D/kovaaks-rank-calculator/README.md

-# KovaaK's Rank API
+# KovaaKs rank calculator

 A rank calculation system for KovaaK's benchmarks.
 Includes a standalone CLI executable and Python bindings.

 ## Build the Executable

-First, you must build the CLI executable.
-This handles all the complex logic (fetching data, calculating ranks).
+First, you'll need to build the CLI executable.
+This handles all logic such as fetching data, calculating ranks etc.

 **Prerequisites:** [Node.js](https://nodejs.org/)